andrewconnell/osx-install/readme.md

 - Powermate
   - install located in `~/Dropbox/My AppSettings/_Installs`
 - Mac Office

+    > Install this from Office 365... not sure if acts differently from the homebrew cask `microsoft-office`...
+    > *might be easier to use homebrew?*

   - Outlook configuration
     - General
       - uncheck "group similar folders from different accounts"